ranbureand/sitefolio/_projects/yo-this-is-cool.markdown

     %}
 </div>

-**Open source** authors and contributors need much **more love** from the community.
-Those who initiate and share their projects, as well as those who participate and collaborate to constantly improve them, merit a **big thank-you**.
+**Open source** authors and contributors need much **more love** from the community: those who initiate and share their projects, as well as those who participate and collaborate to constantly improve them, merit a **big thank-you**.

 The intent behind *Yo, This is Cool* is having a space where you can thank the amazing people behind your favorite open source projects on GitHub.